readthedocs/blog/sphinx-search-as-you-type.rst

 -------------------

-As Read the Docs is an open source project backed by a small team of developers, most of them are busy to keep things up and running only.
+As Read the Docs is an open source project backed by a small team of developers, most of them are busy just keeping the site up and running.
 Therefore, it's quite hard for them to take time to implement new features.
 If you know some bit of Django or Python and Elasticsearch, you can contribute to the search functionality of Read the Docs.